mosesyhc/LCGP/docs/readme.rst

 ~~~~~~~~~~

 A list of basic tests is provided for user to verify that LCGP is installed correctly.
-Execute the following code within the root directory:
+Execute the following code to run the test suite:

 .. code:: bash